rancilhac/optiRADCT/README.md

 arguments:

--d | --data : full path to a directory containing the raw data (cf. ipyrad documentation for file names formating).
+``-d | --data : full path to a directory containing the raw data (cf. ipyrad documentation for file names formating).
 Files are expected to be gzip-compressed (.gz extension) and all .gz files in the directory will be used.
+See ipyrad's documentation for more details on files naming conventions.

 -n | --name : a base name for ipyrad's assemblies.